Chethan-YG/Chethan-YG/README.md

 👀 I’m interested in software development and Java programming.

-🌱 I’m currently learning Java development, with a focus on Spring, Spring MVC, Spring Boot, and Hibernate.
+🌱 I’m currently learning full stack Java development, with a focus on Spring, Spring Boot, Hibernate and React.

 💞️ I’m looking to collaborate on open-source projects related to Java development.

-📫 You can reach me via email at chethangangadhar58@gmail.com
+📫 You can reach me via email at chethanyg57@gmail.com

 😄 Pronouns: He/Him